 Pics in the Parks

 You will learn techniques for taking impressive photographs of Boston’s scenic parks.
-We'll also give you a theme to focus on each Tuesday.
-Select photos will be chosen for an exhibit online in our digital Pics in the Parks art gallery.
+We'll also give you challenges and a theme to focus on periodically.
+Select photos may be chosen for an exhibit online in our digital Pics in the Parks art gallery.